 Need help putting your lead flows in motion?
 Schedule a free consult.

 B2B buying is growing ever more complex.
 From 2016 to 2018 the number of stakeholders involved in a purchase decision jumped from 6.8 to 8.2 contacts at a company.
 Today, consumer experiences continue to overlap and influence our expectations and behaviors more and more each year in our business buying experiences.
 For B2B manufacturers already navigating a complex marketing and sales environment, this can be challenging.
-As 2020 unfolds personalization and online expectations will increase.
-These are seven key b2b manufacturing marketing trends to keep an eye on in 2020.
+As 2021 gets underway, personalization and online expectations will increase.
+These are seven key b2b manufacturing marketing trends to keep an eye on in 2021.

 B2B manufacturers face some of the most complex buying environments.